CodingCampus2/CSharpHometask6/README.md

 # Task 6

 ## Prerequisites:
-Read .NET Book Zero until Chapter 19.
+Read .NET Book Zero until Chapter 25.

 ## Description:
+Virus journey.
+Part3.
+Three new types of Viruses emerged:
+1) VirusAgeist - infects only old people
+2) VirusSexist - infects only girls
+3) VirusRacist - infects only black guys

+There is a randomly generated park where some people go for a walk.
+Example:

 PPM photoshop
 ppm photopea